Robin Tewes: Guerrilla Girls

-The Guerrilla Girls were a controversial, anonymous collective of (initially seven) feminist, female artists who organized in 1985 to bring media attention to, and to combat, sexism in the art world.Ryzik, Melena."The Guerrilla Girls, After 3 Decades, Still Rattling Art World Cages," New York Times, August 5, 2015.
+She was one of the founders of the Guerrilla Girls, a controversial, anonymous collective of (initially seven) feminist, female artists who organized in 1985 to bring media attention to, and to combat, sexism in the art world.Ryzik, Melena."The Guerrilla Girls, After 3 Decades, Still Rattling Art World Cages," New York Times, August 5, 2015.
 Retrieved June 26, 2018.
 Beginning with a highly publicized 1985 MoMA survey exhibition, they used statistics (often from institutions' own publications) and satire in posters, billboards, books and public appearances to expose discrimination and corruption in powerful institutions and figures.
 Typical of their posters were headlines such as: "Do Women Have to Be Naked to Get Into the Met?" or "You're Only Seeing Half the Picture."
 Members used the names of dead female artists as pseudonyms and wore gorilla masks in public to maintain anonymity and a focus on issues rather than personalities.

 The group has ultimately been credited with sparking dialogue and bringing international attention to issues of sexism and racism within the arts.
 It was honored by the Brooklyn Museum—once a target—in 2007.
-In 2016, the Wright Gallery at Texas A&M university staged an exhibition of Guerrilla Girl protest poster art from 1985–2000 organized by Tewes and displayed alongside her Men in Trouble series.
+In 2016, the Wright Gallery at Texas A&M university staged an exhibition of Guerrilla Girl protest poster art from 1985 to 2000 organized by Tewes and displayed alongside her Men in Trouble series.
 Tewes has long been rumored to be original Guerrilla Girls member "Alice Neel."